last change: 08.09.2022

 The screwable connection terminals ensured that even unneeded DIYers could easily integrate the board into an existing device.
 A brilliant marketing move by me (little joke).
 After all, the story already looked much more professional.

 But the most important part of the filter remained: chokes, transformers, whatever you want to call them.
-All in all here are ten inductors of different values, which act on the outer and neutral conductor.
-These symmetrically filter the elixir of life our hi-fi system.
-A part of the filter array acts on the range of audible frequencies up to 20kHz and another part of it to a broadband MHZ area.
-This means that the superimpositions and disturbances that occur on our mains voltage ...away.
+In total, there are two double common choke inductors and two single filter chokes of different values, which act on the light- and neutral conductors.
+These filter the lifeblood of our hi-fi system symmetrically.
+This filter array has a broadband effect right into the MHz range.
+This removes the overlaps and interference on our mains voltage.

 My first complete devices consisted of a raw aluminium housing to which I attached damp-proof sockets with hinged lids.
 For this purpose, a ready-made power cable with a moulded plug is fed directly into the device; finished.
 A cheap strain relief made the whole thing complete.
 Fortunately my buyers were design resistant, as they wanted to be able to hold the filter in their arms as soon as possible.
 I didn't really like the whole thing; so brainstorming was the order of the day.